Tang dynasty: Religion and politics

 From the outset, religion played a role in Tang politics.
 In his bid for power, Li Yuan had attracted a following by claiming descent from the Taoist sage Laozi.
 People bidding for office would request the prayers of Buddhist monks, with successful aspirants making donations in return.
 Before the persecution of Buddhism in the 9th century, Buddhism and Taoism were both accepted.
 Religion was central in the reign of Emperor Xuanzong.
-The Emperor invited Taoist and Buddhist monks and clerics to his court, exalted Laozi with grand titles, wrote commentary on Taoist scriptures, and set up a school to prepare candidates for Taoist examinations.
+The emperor invited Taoist and Buddhist monks and clerics to his court, exalted Laozi with grand titles, wrote commentaries on Taoist scriptures, and established a school to train candidates for Taoist examinations.
 In 726, he called upon the Indian monk Vajrabodhi (671–741) to perform tantric rites to avert a drought.
 In 742, he personally held the incense burner while patriarch of the Shingon school Amoghavajra (705–774) recited "mystical incantations to secure the victory of Tang forces".

 Emperor Xuanzong closely regulated religious finances.
-Near the beginning of his reign in 713, he liquidated the Inexhaustible Treasury of a prominent Buddhist monastery in Chang'an which had collected vast riches as multitudes of anonymous repentants left money, silk, and treasure at its doors.
-Although the monastery used its funds generously, the Emperor condemned it for fraudulent banking practices, and distributed its wealth to other Buddhist and Taoist monasteries, and to repair local statues, halls, and bridges.
+Near the beginning of his reign in 713, he liquidated the Inexhaustible Treasury of a prominent Buddhist monastery in Chang'an, which had collected vast riches as multitudes of anonymous repentants left money, silk, and treasure at its doors.
+Although the monastery used its funds generously, the emperor condemned it for fraudulent banking practices, and distributed its wealth to other Buddhist and Taoist monasteries, and to repair local statues, halls, and bridges.
 In 714, he forbade Chang'an shops from selling copied Buddhist sutras, giving a monopoly of this trade to the Buddhist clergy.

 Taxes and the census

-The Tang government attempted to create an accurate census of the empire's population, mostly for effective taxation and military conscription.
-The early Tang government established modest grain and cloth taxes on each household, persuading households to register and provide the government with accurate demographic information.
+The Tang government attempted to conduct an accurate census of the empire's population, primarily to support effective taxation and military conscription.
+The early Tang government established modest grain and cloth taxes per household, encouraging households to register and provide the government with accurate demographic information.
 In the official census of 609, the population was tallied at 9 million households, about 50 million people, and this number did not increase in the census of 742.
-Patricia Ebrey writes that nonwithstanding census undercounting, China's population had not grown significantly since the earlier Han dynasty, which recorded 58 million people in 2 AD.
+Patricia Ebrey writes that, notwithstanding census undercounting, China's population had not grown significantly since the earlier Han dynasty, which recorded 58 million people in 2 AD.
 Adshead disagrees, estimating about 75 million people by 750.

 In the Tang census of 754, there were 1,859 cities, 321 prefectures, and 1,538 counties throughout the empire.
 Although there were many large and prominent cities, the rural and agrarian areas comprised 80–90% of the population.
 There was also a dramatic migration from northern to southern China, as the North held 75% of the overall population at the dynasty's inception, which by its end was reduced to 50%.
 The Chinese population would not dramatically increase until the Song dynasty, when it doubled to 100 million because of extensive rice cultivation in central and southern China, coupled with higher yields of grain sold in a growing market.